 Homes had a loom which sat in a hole dug into the main room.
 The cavity was coated in a special white clay to help collect the dust.
 The weaver was usually the woman of the family, and she sat within the cavity to weave for the family.
 She would have also borne the responsibility of teaching her children how to weave.
 Sons would become commercial weavers and daughters would weave for the family, teaching future generations.

-A more typical full hand loom of today is above ground (see the example in the picture above), but even these looms are disappearing.
+A more typical full hand loom of today is above ground (see the example in the picture below), but even these looms are disappearing.

 In just one more generation, the art of weaving in Turkey - hundreds of years of accumulated knowledge - could be lost, unless steps are taken to help save it.